IEEESBITBA/curso-de-python-sistemas/README.md

 with this you are ready to run `buffalo pop migrate` and start up your application!

+After commit fc0bdb9 `buffalo pop migrate` creates a default 'Curso' forum with a category so users can start trying it out right away.

 ### Create your databases the hard way

 If you did not create a database with `POSTGRES_DB` and `POSTGRES_USER` environment variables set then you must create the database beforehand.
 Remember the default docker `POSTGRES_USER` and `POSTGRES_DB` is `postgres` (for both) so you should change your `database.yml` file to match that.

 Ok, so you've edited the `database.yml` file and started postgres, now Buffalo can create the databases in that file for you: